Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-A death benefit is the proceeds from a life insurance policy — but it isn’t automatically paid out.
+A death benefit is the payout from a life insurance policy — but it isn’t automatically paid out.

 If you’re familiar with life insurance, you might know that beneficiaries receive a payout when the policyholder passes away.
 This is known as the “death benefit” — and if you’re a beneficiary, you’ll need to take steps to claim it.